 A scabies rash is one of the first symptoms indicating an infestation by scabies mites.
-Like the symptoms of mange, the scabies skin rash is an allergic reaction to the toxins by the parasite mites.
-The mites, eggs, secretions and feces of the scabies mite are the main means to cause a skin rash, inflammation, severe itching, intense discomfort and scales and blisters to the skin.
+Like the symptoms of mange in pets, the scabies skin rash is an allergic reaction to the toxins left behind by the scabies mite.
+The mites, eggs, secretions and feces of the scabies mite are the main reasons for skin rash, inflammation, severe itching, intense discomfort and scales and blisters to the skin.
 See Scabies Pictures.

 The first signs of a Scabies Rash

-In most cases the first signs of a scabies infection will show signs of a rash on the hands, wrists and fingers, toes, feet, ankles, knees, elbows, armpits, abdomen and chest, buttocks, the nipple and genital organs.
-Scabies rashes occur rarely in the neck or as mites infest the most vulnerable regions of the skin, as these make good hiding places.
+In most cases the first signs of a scabies infection will appear as a rash on the hands, wrists and fingers, toes, feet, ankles, knees, elbows, armpits, abdomen and chest, buttocks, the nipple and genital organs.
 However, it is possible that a scabies outbreak can occur on the scalp (in infants, adults and older people with impaired immune system).
-For small children and infants, an eruption is usually severe and is accompanied with an intense itching.
+For small children and infants, a scabies infection is usually severe and has intense itching.
 (See scabies rash pictures for these signs)

 A scabies rash is very persistent and often difficult to treat.

-A scabies rash is often the first symptom to occur, and the last to disappear, and the rash can continue during the weeks after the infestation by mites has been successfully eradicated.
-This can be mitigated with medication such as hydro cortisone and antihistamines, a temporary relief, but often not in healing the eruption.
-Analgesic creams and gels can also help calm the most severe scabies rash.
-Many people still use alcohol, lotions and creams for treatment exacerbating the injury, and intensifying the sense of itching and causing the formation of cortex, which increases the pain and discomfort.
+A rash is often the first symptom to occur, and the last to disappear, and the rash can continue during the weeks after the infestation by mites has been successfully treated.
+This can be mitigated with medication such as hydro cortisone and antihistamines offering temporary relief.
+Analgesic creams and gels can also help calm the most severe scabies rash symptoms.
+Many people still use alcohol, lotions and creams for treatment exacerbating the injury, and intensifying the sense of itching and causing the formation of cortex, which will increases the pain and discomfort.
 To prevent a whole range of side effects, it is good to avoid the use of products using alcohol for treatment of scabies.